openstack-charmers/charm-openidc-test-fixture/README.md

     johndoe
     janedoe

+The password for each is 'f00bar'.

+The clients are:

+    keystone

-The password for each is 'crapper'.
+The password for each client is 'ubuntu11'